ArmedPirate/CollaborationRaces/Races of the Jungle.md

 Adventuring vegepygmies lach on to characters they are curious about and that also can communicate easily with them.
 These pairings become symbiotic.
 Vegepygmies help navigate the dangers of the jungles while their partners give them a chance to navigate and survive in city and other urban settings.

+For more information about vegepygmies, see *Volo's Guide to Monsters* pg.
+196.

 ### Vegepygmy Traits

 ***Ability Score Increase.*** Your Dexterity and Constitution score increase by 1.